CC-Digital-Innovation/Project-NEWTON/DI 2022/Project Preso.md

 - Define workflow for code to follow

 ---
-## Defining
+## Defining (Ben image)
-- Discovery at existing customer environments to confirm inventory, hardware model # and software version
+- Discovery at existing customer environments to confirm inventory, vendor, and hardware model #
+- Standardize device software per model for all supported devices
 - True up SNOW CMDB for chosen customers
-- Standardize device software per model for all supported devices
 - Define alerting, common threats, monitoring parameters and user interface
 - Identify SNOW integration/data retrieval methods
 - Research solutions to classify CVEs, how CVEs store model #, and how to implement decision tree